katyanna/katyanna.github.io/_posts/2016-02-18-put-your-fear-aside.md

 Let's not do this anymore.
 It's not cool.
 Let's be free to learn new stuff.
 Let's be cool.

-`hide away point`: The moment when you think you are just not ready for the world and wants to never try going out of your room ever again.
+`hide away point`: The moment when you think you are just not ready for the world and want to never try going out of your room ever again.